 Drawing Desk

 My project was an Adjustable angled drawing desk.
 I chose this project because I wanted something simple and functional.
+I also wanted to be able to do engineering drawing by hand.
 And although I was wrong about the easy part, I had a lot of fun with it.
-This project was done entirely on the CNC Router
+This project was done entirely on the CNC Router using a quarter-inch end mill.
+All 3d modeling was done in Fusion 360.

 Supplies